eugenia-ponomarenko/DevOpsChernivtsi/Geocit/README.md

-# Manual deployment GeoCitizen on a localhost
+# Manual deployment GeoCitizen on a local machine

 ### tools&technologies